-- Meat: In addition to tender grilled steak, you could switch out the meat to just about anything!
-Grilled chicken, pulled pork, leftover roast beef, tilapia, even ground beef!
+- Meat: Typically, steak street tacos are made with flank steak or skirt steak.
+You can also use top sirloin.
+In addition to tender grilled steak, you could switch out the meat to just about anything! boneless skinless chicken thighs or breasts, pulled pork, leftover roast beef, tilapia, even ground beef!

-- Cheese: In this recipe we call for Cotija cheese, which is basically a Mexican Feta cheese.
-If you can’t find Cotija, you can use feta, crumbled goat cheese, shredded cheddar or whatever you have on hand.
+- Cheese: In this street taco recipe we call for Cotija cheese, which is basically a Mexican Feta cheese.
+If you can’t find Cotija, you can use feta, shredded cheddar or whatever you have on hand.

 - Toppings: The possibilities are endless when it comes to toppings.
 See the list below for a list of our favorites!

 - Sauce: What I love most about street tacos is their simplicity.
 More often than not, they are made with only a few simple ingredients and maybe a simple sauce.
 Most of the street tacos I have had don’t even have a sauce or salsa on them.
 For this recipe, there is so much flavor, extra toppings or sauces just aren’t needed.
 Of course you can add them if you really want to (just please don’t put ketchup on them… talking to you, Dad)

 - Remove the steak from the fridge and bring to room temperature.

 - Stir together the salt and other seasonings in a bowl.
 Then, rub the steak on both sides with the spice mixture.